FKnottenbelt/LS_120/OOP_design/inheritance.md

 # Inheritance

 Inheritance is at its core, a mechanism for automatic message delegation.
-It defines a pathe for not-understood messages.
+It defines a path for not-understood messages.

 Like with ducktyping there is a pattern to detect 'missing subclasses':
-If the code contains an if statement that check an attribute that holds the category of self to determine what message to send to self.
+If the code contains an if statement that checks an attribute that holds the category of self to determine what message to send to self.
 "if style == :road"